What is Research?

 - Free advice on weight loss

-Clinician: Sarah Mead, Megan Eason and Jayne Collins
+Clinician: HCA Sarah Mead, Nurse Megan Eason and Nurse Jayne Collins

 To test the hypothesis that the addition of 75mg aspirin once daily to usual care reduces the risk of major vascular events in patients with chronic kidney disease (CKD) who do not have pre-existing cardiovascular disease (CVD).